AtomicGaming666/My-Discord-Rich-Presence/readme.md

 ## Minecraft Tracker
 Features:
-- Retrieves your Health, Hunger, Saturation:, Balance, and xyz to be displayed
+- Retrieves your Health, Hunger, Saturation, Balance, and xyz to be displayed

 Demo: